doingandlearning/gatsby-blog/content/posts/kents-workshops/kent-dodds-building-react-apps-1.md

   - 'React'
   - 'Kent C. Dodds'
   - 'egghead.io'
-description: 'egghead workshop - Building React Apps'
+description: 'workshop - Building React Apps'
 ---

 This is the 3rd of 8 workshops and is a new one for Kent.
 He kicked off and was